ImperialCollegeLondon/INDI/README.md

 We are going to post-process a synthetic phantom dataset with non-rigid distortions.
 Please unzip [the phantom data](docs/test_phantom_cdti_dicoms.zip).

-The `test_phantom_cdti_dicoms` folder contains a subfolder named `diffusion_images` with the cdti simulated DICOMs.
+The `test_phantom_cdti_dicoms` folder contains a subfolder named `diffusion_images` with the cDTI simulated DICOMs.
 The DICOM files contain noisy diffusion weighted images with periodic non-rigid distortions, simulating a typical in-vivo scan.
 INDI always looks recursively for subfolders named `diffusion_images`.
-The DICOM files must be inside this folder.
+The DICOM files must be inside a folder with this name.

 Before running we should have a look at the `settings.yaml` file, and check if the parameters makes sense.
 See [YAML settings](docs/YAML_settings.md) for more information.
 Change the start_folder field to the path for the data.
-For this phantom example, the default settings should be fine.
+For this phantom example, the default settings for all the other options should be fine.

 Then run in the INDI python environment: